Shathe/ML-Superpixels/README.md

 Implementation of our multi-level superpixel augmentation from sparse labeling presented on the [IROS 2018](https://www.iros2018.org/).

-Regarding our next (not published yet) work, *CoralSeg: Learning Coral Segmentation from Sparse Annotations*, we improve the algorithm regarding robustness and efficiency on memory (now it supports high resolution images) and speed (now it goes between x2 and x3 faster).
+Regarding our next work, *CoralSeg: Learning Coral Segmentation from Sparse Annotations*, we improve the algorithm regarding robustness and efficiency on memory (now it supports high resolution images) and speed (now it goes between x2 and x3 faster).

 ## Citing Multi-Level Superpixels